Last year was hardly a podium year for most people, particularly for Melbournians enduring the longest Covid lockdowns in the world.

 “Being from the UK, SAD (Seasonal Affective Disorder) is an issue, and can be in Melbourne too!
 I work out of a converted garage which doesn’t have a lot of natural light.
 The concept of Daylight came from the idea of light therapy and a light box with a designed form.”

-Dean says that winning the VIVID Judges Choice Award has been incredibly meaningful.
+Dean says that winning the VIVID Judges Choice Award was incredibly meaningful.

 “I work on my own, which can mean being quite isolated in terms of the creative process.
 Putting out a piece can be nerve-wracking and having it well-received in VIVID is humbling.
 It makes me feel like what I’m doing is important.”